-Bald Knob Arkansas LSAT Course offerings
+Bald Knob Arkansas LSAT Prep Courses

 Full Length LSAT Course

-- Eighty hours of live, in-class instruction
+- Eighty hours of in-class instruction

 - Instructors who have scored in at least the 98th percentile on an officially administered Law School Admission Test

-- The complete five-volume set of TestMasters LSAT books delivered free via courier, including materials that contain over 7500 real LSAT questions
+- The complete five-volume set of TestMasters coursebooks delivered free via courier, including access to all previously released LSAT questions (over 8000 total)

 Online LSAT Course

-- More than one hundred hours of instructional videos featuring TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT
+- Over one hundred hours of instructional videos featuring TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT

-- The complete set of TestMasters coursebooks delivered free via courier, including licensed use of over 7500 real LSAT questions
+- The complete set of TestMasters coursebooks delivered free via courier, including licensed use of over 8000 actual LSAT questions

 - Access to the best LSAT preparation methods and techniques in the world